Whitney: The Greatest Hits: Background and development

 In November 1995, Houston's song "Exhale (Shoop Shoop)"—the lead single from the soundtrack for the 1995 film Waiting to Exhale, starring Houston in a leading role—became the third song in history to debut atop the US Billboard Hot 100.
 It became Houston's 11th and final number-one single on the chart; with 11 singles, Houston is sixth among artists with most Billboard Hot 100 number-ones of all time, as of 2023.
 Furthermore, "Exhale (Shoop Shoop)" contributed to Houston becoming the best-selling physical singles female artist in the history of the Recording Industry Association of America (RIAA).
-That August, Billboard had disclosed Houston's first greatest hits album would be released on October 10, which ultimately did not come to fruition.
+In August 1995, Billboard disclosed Houston's first greatest hits album would be released on October 10, which ultimately did not come to fruition.
 The publication referred to the "long-promised" album again in July 1996, announcing it for that fall.
 After the release was postponed again, speculation on its timing continued into 1997, with Houston commenting: "Oh, Clive is on my case about this greatest hits album.
 He's like, Whitney, we have to do a greatest hits album, I mean you're far long overdue."

 Intent on releasing the highly anticipated collection, Houston began recording new material, originally intended for a greatest hits album which would include several new tracks, in August 1998.
 However, she and Clive Davis soon decided to reconstruct the project into Houston's fourth studio album, titled My Love Is Your Love, her first such effort in eight years.
 Houston finished recording My Love Is Your Love within six weeks; it was released on November 17.
 Although it debuted only at number 13 on the US Billboard 200 due to strong competition from a multitude of established artists who released their new albums the same week, My Love Is Your Love went on to be certified quadruple platinum by the RIAA and produced three consecutive Billboard Hot 100 top-five hits—"Heartbreak Hotel", "It's Not Right but It's Okay" and the title track.
 Despite her immense commercial success during the extensive promotional cycle for My Love Is Your Love, Houston's "erratic" behavior overshadowed her professional endeavors, as she became notorious for numerous live performance cancellations and alleged drug use.